 Publication and Repository Responsibilities

-The CP shall include information on the certificate repositories.
+The CP shall include information on any certificate repositories.
 It shall include information on the entity that operates the STI-CR and its responsibility to publish practices, certificates, and certificate status.
 The CP shall include the frequency of publication and access controls.
+Note, in the case of SHAKEN, it is anticipated that the service providers will maintain a repository of their certificates.
+Thus, it is not a requirement that an STI-CA also maintain an STI-CR.

 Identification and Authentication

 The CP shall describe the procedures used to authenticate the identity and/or other attributes of a certificate applicant prior to issuing the certificate.
-This shall include whether the CA supports the Automated Certificate Management Environment (ACME) protocol, as well as the ACME extension for token authorization using the Service Provider Code as described in ATIS-1000080 and [draft-ietf-acme-service-provider].
+This shall include whether the CA supports the Automated Certificate Management Environment (ACME) protocol, as well as the ACME extension for token authorization using the Service Provider Code as described in ATIS-1000080 and [draft-ietf-acme-authority-token-tnauthlist].

 Naming